alexandertheus/Intra-Fusion/readme.md

 Function: merge_bn()

-Here, the batchnormalization layer is merged with the layer it acts upon, thereby preserving the function output.
+The batchnormalization layer is merged with the layer it acts upon, thereby preserving the function output.

 ### Derivation of the Optimal Transport map